emmajanedrews/base-template/join-our-team.md

 You can continue to cling to the ‘hope’ of another commission check and try and juggle it all yourself, or you can take a step into a proven system.
 Not 1 single agent on our team has failed to take home a minimum of $50,000 a year, and the average production per agent is 30 homes sold per year.

 Now, don’t take my word for this.
 Let me tell you about one of our agents, Drue Richmond.
 Before real estate, Drue worked in internet marketing and earned $29,000 per year.
 She had a long commute, didn’t see it going anywhere and decided to try real estate.
-In her first 12 months she earned $60,000, and after 4 years with us, she’ll earn $120,000.
+In her first 12 months she earned $60,000, and after 4 years with us, her income is well above that.
 Drue loves her position and finally feels the purpose and camaraderie of a team with a mission.

 I want to offer you a position on our team.